Stephen-Kam/cucumber-testing-repository-template.g8/README.md

 No enterprise dependencies are used so can be stored either in enterprise or in the open. (assuming of course no PI information is stored)

 A chromedriver has also been included for both Windows and Linux/Apple, located in the drivers package

+A runTests shell script has been included which allows the running of any tests and takes a number of arguments

+###The Shell Script

+In a terminal enter the command:

+./runTests {environment} {browser} [optional]{driver location} [optional]{tags}

+For example

+./runTests dev chrome /usr/local/bin/chromedriver runOnlyInDev

+Will run any tests with the @runOnlyInDev tag in the dev environment in Chrome

+If no driver location has been specified it will use the one in the drivers package based on your operating system

 ## How to use